-- The Biannual SSSL Conference: a conference with papers and discussion panels–and other activities–at different sites throughout the South.
+- The Biennial SSSL Conference: a conference with papers, speakers and discussion panels held across the U.S.

 - Current and Recent SSSL Newsletters: The Newsletter informs the members of the SSSL as to what the Society and their colleagues are doing and offers an ongoing bibliography of notable scholarship published in southern studies.